How We Live Together

 Basic Principles of Communal Meal Prep

-The household meal preparation process is more than just cooking—it’s a collaborative effort designed to ensure that every member of the household has access to nutritious, cost-effective, and thoughtfully prepared meals.
-MealPrep is structured around key principles that balance fair contribution, efficiency, and nutritional balance while fostering a sense of shared responsibility.
+The household meal preparation process is more than just cooking—it’s a collaborative effort designed to ensure that every member of the household has access to nutritious and cost-effective meals.

 1. Shared Responsibility